Contents

 Dartmoor was one of the first National Parks designated in Britain.
 It’s a pretty big place that dominates almost a fifth of the county it sits in – Devon.
 Dartmoor also has over 10000 ancient sites within its 400 square miles.
 Because of the sheer size of Dartmoor, there are too many places to talk about, so we’ve brought you a list of our favourite things to do on Dartmoor, with a focus on where we go in Bumper.

 Dartmoor is packed with places to go and things to do, especially if you like the outdoors.
 If you are planning a visit from further afield, give yourself plenty of time to get around and really soak up the best of what Dartmoor has to offer.
-Besides the outdoorsy stuff Dartmoor has to offer, one of the other things about Dartmoor, which is an absolute joy, is simply enjoying the drive.
+Besides the outdoors Dartmoor offers, another absolute joy is simply enjoying the drive around.

 1 | Go for a Paddle at Cadover

 Cadover is an incredibly popular spot.
-It gets pretty busy during the summer months, so best to visit when it’s a little colder…or wetter!
+It gets pretty busy during the summer months, so it’s best to visit when it’s a little colder…or wetter!
 When you arrive, you’ll probably understand why it gets busy.
-It’s accessible, with close proximity to Plymouth and offers a few things to do.
+It’s accessible, close to Plymouth, and offers a few things to do.
 If you want to see the highland cows of Dartmoor, you might have a chance at Cadover.
 There’s a farm up the hill, which I can only assume is a cattle farm.
-Whether the Highland cows are owned by the farm or they just like to hang out with their cow cronies, I don’t know, but you might spot one if you visit here during quieter times.
+Whether the farm owns the Highland cows or they like to hang out with their cow cronies, I don’t know, but you might spot one if you visit here during quieter times.

 Head towards Trowlesworthy Car Park, then head north, and you’ll come across the farm.
-But Cadover offers more than just the ability to have a paddle or see these majestic animals.
+But Cadover offers more than just the opportunity to paddle or see these majestic animals.
 You can sit and relax by the river with a picnic, or you can head south into the woodland and down towards Shaugh Prior if you’d like a bit more of a challenging day out.
-The walk to Shaugh Prior is not only challenging but offers incredible views of the gorge once you clear the woodland.
+The walk to Shaugh Prior is not only difficult but also offers incredible views of the gorge once you clear the woodland.
 If you want somewhere fairly lively, this is the place to be during the summer.
-You’ll find plenty of other people playing in the river and enjoying their picnics.
+You’ll find many others playing in the river and enjoying their picnics.

 2 | Wander the Eerie Wistman’s Woods

 Wistman’s Wood is an ancient oak woodland, one of only three on Dartmoor.
-It’s quite possible the wood still exists because it’s inaccessible to the roaming Dartmoor wildlife, such as ponies and cattle, which might otherwise graze here and destroy it.
-With its moss-covered rocks and ancient oak trees, it’s a bit of a mix between a fairy tale landscape and somewhere quite eerie.
+It’s likely the wood still exists because it’s inaccessible to roaming Dartmoor wildlife, such as ponies and cattle, which might otherwise graze here and destroy it.
+With its moss-covered rocks and ancient oak trees, it’s a bit of a mix between a fairy-tale landscape and something quite eerie.

-The walk is fairly easy, and it’s only just over a mile from the car park without too much of a gradient to walk.
+The walk is relatively easy; it’s only just over a mile from the car park and has a gentle gradient.
 Make sure you have some grippy shoes to get over the slippery stones!
-It’s a pleasure to visit any time of year and you might even find you have the place to yourself on a dull winter day!
+It’s a pleasure to visit any time of year, and you might even find you have the place to yourself on a dull winter day!

 Parking can be a bit of a nightmare here because it’s one of the Dartmoor beauty spots, so either arrive early or be prepared to walk a little further.
 There’s a lay-by on the left as you leave the junction from Princetown that often has space if the main car park is busy.